 Brunch – it’s not just for bridal showers anymore!

-As Saturday nights are booking up for both short-term and long-term dates, couples are looking at alternative options for their wedding reception.
-Brunch weddings make for an excellent alternative.
-It’s inherently festive, and can bring garden-party vibes to your wedding reception.
+Brunch weddings make for an excellent alternative to busier Saturday night events.
+Hosting a brunch wedding is inherently festive, and can bring garden-party vibes to your wedding reception.
 Your brunch wedding reception can be elegant and sophisticated, or relaxed and cheerful.
-We have all the details on how to make a brunch wedding reception flawless.

 Creating your wedding budget is the first and most important step to begin your wedding planning.